Abdul-Hannan-21/codespaces-blank/README.md

 ## Challenges and Solutions

-Encountered API rate limits or unexpected bugs?
-Feel free to visit the GitHub repository and explore the Issues section for insights into our journey.
-If you have questions or suggestions, don't hesitate to open a new issue or join the discussion!
+Encountered API rate limits or unexpected bugs?  don't hesitate to open a new issue or join the discussion!

 Enjoy your Daily Meme Dosage!